okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/scim/variable-desc.md

 The following are Expression Language specifics for SCIM properties:

-* SCIM [integration variables](#integration-variables) you define in the OIN Wizard are considered [Application properties](/docs/reference/okta-expression-language/#application-properties) and have the `app.` prefix when you reference them in Expression Language.
-For example, if your integration variable name is `subdomain`, then you can reference that variable with `app.subdomain`.
+* Any SCIM [integration variables](#integration-variables) that you define in the OIN Wizard are considered [application properties](/docs/reference/okta-expression-language/#application-properties).
+They have an `app.` prefix when you reference them in Expression Language.
+For example, if your integration variable name is `subdomain`, then you can reference that variable using `app.subdomain`.

 * SCIM properties support [Expression Language conditional expressions](/docs/reference/okta-expression-language/#conditional-expressions).
 For example: